prime-run/togo/README.md

 - **Vim Keybinds**: A handful of Vim actions are built into the TUI (more will be added soon).
 - **Fuzzy Search & Filtering**: Find tasks quickly with partial name matching.
 - **Tab Completion**: Shell completion with fuzzy matching support built into the completion script.
+- **Project/Global Sources**: Load/save from the closest `.togo` file in your project tree, with a global fallback.
+Force with `--source project|global`.

 ## Installation